TIERGARTEN WAR MEMORIAL: BATTLE OF BERLIN 1945

 The very first bombs which Berlin saw from the sky during World War Two, were British reactions to the German bombardments of London in the summer of 1940.
 The air raids on the capital of Germany intensified as early as mid-1943.
 Though August-September 1943 mainly damaged the military objectives and the city suburbs, November brought fire and death to the heart of Berlin.
 On the night of November 23, 1943, when Berlin still accommodated around 230 000 schoolchildren, 764 heavy bombers performed the most devastating air raid on Berlin since the start of the War.
 The raid mainly destroyed the central part of Berlin, the city’s Western part from Tiergarten to Spandau.
 1,132 tonnes of high explosives and 1,331 tonnes of incendiary bombs caused the firestorm and made 175 000 people homeless, thus destroying and damaging thousands of buildings, including the well-known Kaiser Wilhelm Memorial Church.
 When historians come to the total number of victims of the air raids over Berlin, it is estimated that around 50 000 men and women were killed from the sky until May 1945.

 Followed by fierce fights to encircle the central part of Berlin, on April 27 Hitler’s ‘citadel’ was narrowed to a tight strip of defense 5 kilometers in width and 16 kilometers in length, the latter from West to East.
 A large part of this last defending line was formed by the landscaped Tiergarten park, now being attacked from three directions.
-The park now was shaped with multiple heavily fortified firing positions, as well as two huge anti-aircraft towers.
+The park now was shaped with multiple heavily fortified firing positions, as well as two huge anti-aircraft towers, apart of the complex of six Flak towers in Berlin.
 On April 29 the soviet troops managed to cross a bridge in the south part of the park and rushed off to the besieged territory.
 On the same day, the forces advancing from the North got near the Reichstag.
 On the same day, Hitler was informed of the fact that the resistance may be held for not more than one day.
 On April 30 Adolf Hitler committed suicide.
 On April 28 or 29, somewhere on the terrains of Tiergarten, the German soldiers shot SS-Gruppenführer Hermann Fegelein, the husband of Eva Braun’s younger sister, after the court-martial and Hitler’s approval.

 Since the end of the War both in Berlin and in Europe on a grand scale, the former Berliners’ favorite place for a promenade was now a woeful spectacle.
 The devastated mansions of the pre-war embassies, thousands of sheared trees, the damaged military machinery from both sides, the toppled street lamps, damaged statues, dismantled pavement, and thousands of corps.
 The new occupational power wasted no time to issue a decree of restoring the greenery of the park, which, like many things in the communist regime, appeared to be a farce and lie.
 In fact, the document actually turned the former recreational area of 600 acres into a giant grassland ground.
 It was planned to bring at least 1200 goats and sheep, but the plan was never fulfilled.
 Instead of that, the very first after-war summer in Berlin witnessed the creation of a huge black market within the former Tiergarten area.